-Send it together with the required information and charge to the Council at West Lancashire Borough Council, Directorate of Development and Regeneration Services, 52 Derby Street, Ormskirk L39 2DF.
+Send it together with the required information and charge to the Council at West Lancashire Borough Council, Directorate of Place and Community, 52 Derby Street, Ormskirk L39 2DF.

 You can bring the submission and charge in person to the offices but these should be placed in a sealed envelope and deposited with the Customer Services reception.
 We are unable to provide a receipt for the charge at the reception point but one will be provided after the submission has been registered.